scagogogo/cwe/README.md

-// All API requests will automatically respect rate limits version, err := client.GetVersion() weakness, err := client.GetWeakness("79")
+// All API requests will automatically respect rate limits version, err := client.GetVersion()
+// Output: Version response will be delayed if needed to respect rate limits

+weakness, err := client.GetWeakness("79")
+// Output: CWE-79 data will be retrieved with rate limiting applied
 ```

 ### Dynamic Rate Limit Adjustment